14 Things to Know Before Trying On Wedding Dresses

 Can you try on a wedding dress without buying it?

 Yes, you can try on wedding dresses without committing to a purchase, but we don't recommend going into a bridal salon unless you're seriously looking for a gown.
+Bridal stylists and consultants spend an average of an hour and a half to two hours with a bride, so it's important to be courteous and mindful of their time.
 No one expects you to find your dream dress on the first try (but if you do, congrats!), which is why you may need to schedule more than one appointment.
-If you're not prepared to actually make a purchase, avoid scheduling an appointment to try on wedding dresses just for fun—it's disrespectful to the stylist and other customers.
+However, if you're not prepared to actually make a purchase at some point, avoid scheduling an appointment to try on wedding dresses just for fun.

 Is trying on wedding dresses before you're engaged bad luck?